Exactech Lawsuit

 Lawsuit Updates

-Plaintiffs argue that Exactech failed to adequately warn patients and healthcare providers of these risks.
+Plaintiffs claim that Exactech did not adequately inform patients and healthcare providers about these risks.

 If you or someone you love has been affected by an Exactech device, it is important to understand your legal rights.